 We were also very fortunate to have as our guest Professor Barry Bernhardt and the Florida International Band.
 Florida International presented an entertaining and polished show that brought our audience to their feet over and over again with deafening cheers and roars that made the stadium shake!

-When the competitive portion was over, and the bands assembled on the field in full retreat, it was a heart warming and emotional moment as FMBC gave special tribute to their long time friend and one of the founding Board Members of FMBC, Stoneman Douglas Director John Rusnak, who passed away during band camp this year.
-Mr. Rusnak became the first inductee into the FMBC Hall of Fame, and a new series of College Schalrships were announced in honor of Mr. Rusnak.
-These new FMBC Hall of Fame Scholarships join FMBC's Jon Kersten Memorial Scholarships and Music 'n Motion Scholarships.
+When the competitive portion was over, and the bands assembled on the field in full retreat, it was a heart warming and emotional moment as FMBC gave special tribute to their long time friend and one of the founding Board Members of FMBC, Stoneman Douglas Director John Rusnak, who passed away during their band camp this year.
+Mr. Rusnak became the first inductee into the FMBC Hall of Fame, and a new series of College Scholarships was announced in honor of Mr. Rusnak.
+These new FMBC Hall of Fame Scholarships join FMBC's Jon Kersten Memorial Scholarships and FMBC's Music 'n Motion Scholarships.